-A while back I saw a super scary video.
-It was truly horrifying.
+A while back I saw a video of a reseller doing something that really scared me.
 I still have nightmares when I think about it for too long.

-I showed a short clip of this video to my wife.
+I decided to show a short clip of this video to my wife.
 She actually screamed at the TV: “Nooooooo!!!!!!!!”
 She was just as terrified as I was.

 As if this scenario weren’t gruesome enough, these people were actually encouraging their viewers to go out and do the same thing.
 They exuberantly proclaimed that anyone can sell on Amazon, see, look, there’s merchandise everywhere that sells higher on Amazon than in stores.
 You, too, should go out and buy toys by the shopping cart load, and just send them in to Amazon and wait for your paycheck.

 At this point you might be ready to ask me a few questions.
 “How is this scene any different than what you do in your Amazon FBA business every day?
 Don’t you use retail arbitrage as one of your strategies for finding FBA inventory?
 Isn’t that what these folks are doing – and showing others how to do?”

 The key difference boils down to one simple factor: I never buy an item for resale without knowing the Amazon FBA fees for that item first.
 If someone were to actually follow the methods these people were using in this Amazon FBA horror movie, they would be hit with fees they hadn’t calculated beforehand and suffer financial loss.

 For anyone who wants to make a profit running an FBA business, you have to know your numbers.
 You have to know all of your expenses, including inbound shipping, taxes where applicable, prep fees, materials, and the cost of any subscriptions or services you buy.
 You also have to have a good handle on the FBA fees that apply to any items you intend to have Amazon fulfill for you.